Categories

 Innovation in Compliance – Anik Singal on His Journey from Digital Marketer to Compliance Advocate

-Innovation comes in many areas and compliance professionals need to not only be ready for it but embrace it.
-Join Tom Fox, the Voice of Compliance as he visits with top innovative minds, thinkers and creators in the award-winning Innovation in Compliance podcast.
+Innovation comes in many forms, and compliance professionals need to be ready for it and embrace it.
+Join Tom Fox, the Voice of Compliance, as he visits with top innovative minds, thinkers, and creators in the award-winning Innovation in Compliance podcast.
 In this episode, Tom Fox sits down with Anik Singal, an expert in digital marketing and compliance.

-We discuss the often-overlooked aspects of compliance in direct marketing business.
-Singal shares his remarkable journey from being an online marketer for over two decades, to facing a civil investigative demand from the FTC just as he was about to sell his company.
-This life-altering experience led him to focus on marketing compliance, resulting in the creation of an AI-powered software, a podcast, a book, and an academy aimed at helping businesses market compliantly while still achieving high conversion rates.
-The episode delves into the complexities of FTC, SEC, and FINRA regulations, and provides actionable insights into maintaining compliance to avoid legal pitfalls.
+They discuss the often-overlooked aspects of compliance in direct marketing business.
+Anik shares his remarkable journey from being an online marketer for over two decades to facing a civil investigative demand from the FTC just as he was about to sell his company.
+This life-altering experience led him to focus on marketing compliance, creating AI-powered software, a podcast, a book, and an academy aimed at helping businesses market compliantly while still achieving high conversion rates.
+The episode delves into the complexities of FTC, SEC, and FINRA regulations and provides actionable insights into maintaining compliance to avoid legal pitfalls.

 • The Turning Point: FTC Investigation